-3.2.
 A behavioural statement of conduct

 QEnergy does not believe that the current good faith provisions are operating effectively, and so would not support leaving them unchanged.
-Having reviewed the options presented by the Commission, our view is that a replication of the New Zealand 'safe harbour' provisions would allow the regulatory bodies to address the specific behaviour that is being addressed, that is, where generators rebid shortly before the dispatch interval, and particularly at the end of the trading interval, leading to limitations on response by other participants.
+Our view has consistently been that a replication of the New Zealand 'safe harbour' provisions would allow the regulatory bodies to address the specific behaviour that is being addressed, that is, where generators rebid shortly before the dispatch interval, and particularly at the end of the trading interval, leading to limitations on response by other participants.